prysm.polynomials#

 array to store the alpha sums in, alphas[n] is the nth order derivative alpha terms with n=0 being the non-derivative terms.

-for a given n, the value of alphas[0] is the nth derivative of the surface sum if not None, alphas should be of shape (j+1, len(s), *x.shape) see _initialize_alphas if you desire more information
+for a given n, the value of alphas[0] is the nth derivative of the surface sum if not None, alphas should have shape (j+1, len(s)) followed by x.shape see _initialize_alphas if you desire more information

 Returns: